 More doctors’ visits also revealed she had an irregular thyroid, which didn’t help with her anxiety.
 She started seeing a therapist at 20, which helped — but only so much.

 At 23, after a particularly hard visit with her doctor who told her there was nothing that could be done about her symptoms, Green had a meltdown in front of her friend Autumn Bates.

 Bates was a nutritionist who had overcome her own anxiety issues by changing her diet.
 She convinced Green to switch up her diet to see whether it made her feel any better.

 Green already ate a fairly balanced diet, but dinner was often takeout.
 Sugar was a daily must-have, with candy throughout the day and ice cream at night.

-Green started drinking bulletproof coffee in the morning, reached for nuts as a snack, stuck to salmon or homemade burgers with veggies for dinner, and savored the small piece of dark chocolate she ate for dessert.
+Green started reaching for nuts as a snack, stuck to salmon or homemade burgers with veggies for dinner, and savored the small piece of dark chocolate she ate for dessert.

 “I wasn’t focusing on what I couldn’t eat — I was focusing on how great I felt physically, which made me feel better mentally and emotionally,” she adds.
 “I stopped getting the crazy highs and lows from sugar.
 I actually have bowel movements now, which makes such an impact on my mood.”

 As for those anxiety attacks?
 “I haven’t had an anxiety attack in months,” Green says.
 “I’m completely off my antidepressants, which I 100 percent attribute to my diet and lifestyle changes.”